Mueller’s obstruction punt left question in Barr’s hands

 “But of course,” Purdon added, “these are unusual circumstances.”

-Among those unusual circumstances: Justice Department legal opinions say sitting presidents cannot be indicted.
-Barr said he and his deputy, Rod Rosenstein, did not consider that fact in concluding that Trump didn’t obstruct justice, but it’s not clear whether Mueller had.
-Obstruction of justice also requires proof of criminal intent, which may have been hard for prosecutors to establish without an in-person interview with Trump.
+Among those unusual circumstances: Justice Department legal opinions say sitting presidents cannot be indicted, effectively ruling out criminal charges even if Mueller had conclusively found obstruction.
+Barr said he and his deputy, Rod Rosenstein, did not consider those legal opinions in determining that Trump didn’t obstruct justice, but it’s not clear whether Mueller did.
+Obstruction of justice also requires criminal intent, which may have been hard for prosecutors to establish without an in-person interview with Trump.

 Washington defense lawyer Jacob Frenkel said the evidence “was sufficiently ambiguous on the issue of criminal intent.”
 Combining that with the department’s policy against prosecuting a sitting president, Frenkel noted that a more definitive finding “may satisfy political pundits and the public but may not serve a true Department of Justice interest” in determining whether or not to pursue charges.

-Mueller’s team told Barr and Rosenstein about three weeks ago that it would not reach a conclusion on obstruction, according to a Justice Department official who said the decision was unexpected.
+Mueller’s team told Barr and Rosenstein about three weeks ago that it did not plan to reach a conclusion on obstruction, according to a Justice Department official who said the move was unexpected.
 The official, who spoke on condition of anonymity Monday to discuss private conversations, would not say whether Mueller had asked or invited Barr to substitute his own judgment.
 Rosenstein had been heavily involved in the investigation since appointing Mueller as special counsel in May 2017.

 Barr’s decision to weigh in on the obstruction issue is noteworthy because of an unsolicited memo he sent in June to the Justice Department and shared with White House lawyers, making known his views on obstruction and presidential power.